 - 2 tsp vanilla extract

 - 2 1/2 cups (330g) unpeeled shredded zucchini, preferably at room temperature

 - 1/2 cup (113g) unsalted butter, nearly at room temperature

 - 8 oz (226g) cream cheese, nearly at room temperature

 - 1 tsp vanilla extract

-- In the bowl of an electric stand mixer fitted with the paddle attachment cream butter and cream cheese until smooth.
+- For the frosting: in the bowl of an electric stand mixer fitted with the paddle attachment cream butter and cream cheese until smooth.
 Mix in powdered sugar and cocoa powder then add vanilla and mix until combined.